 - Words like group, collection, team and band, that refer to a number of people or things, are treated as singular.

-- Possessive adjectives — like my, mine, your, yours, his, hers, its, our, ours, their and theirs —are already possessive and therefore do not need apostrophes.
+- Possessive adjectives — like yours, his, hers, its, ours, and theirs —are already possessive and therefore do not need apostrophes.

 3. To indicate belonging (multiple)

 To indicate that something belongs to more than one person or a number of things, you need to put the apostrophe after the s.

 - The fans’ cheers spurred the team to victory

 - In the forest, the trees’ leaves were turning brown

 - During the race, the cars’ engines were really noisy

 - The dancers’ routine was amazing.

 You might also like…

 About the author